spncrptrsn/spncrptrsn.github.io/talentpack_design.md

 ![Image](https://i.imgur.com/miAt51k.jpg)

 The player's unspent talent points are checked when the dialogue triggers, and one is removed upon selection.
 Talent requirements are also taken into account with this method, marked by a number of temporary flags, like one would use for any quest dialogue.
+This requirement check triggers again after the player finishes using a respec mirror, removing the talent and refunding the point if any requiremed abilities have been removed.